For urgent consular assistance call

 Get medical advice if you have a fever or diarrhoea.

-Hospital and medical facilities are limited.
+Hospital and medical facilities are very limited.

 All foreigners are required to pay for health services in Samoa.
 Doctors and hospitals normally expect cash payment before carrying out any treatment.